Basement Waterproofing

 Systems

-A sump pump is a mechanical device that is designed to extract accumulated water.
-Unwanted water is collected in a sump crock (sump basin) that is surrounded with clean gravel.
+A sump pump is a mechanical device designed to extract accumulated water.
+Unwanted water is collected in a sump crock (sump basin) surrounded with clean gravel.
 The sump pump will discharge the water to the outside of the home when the level rises high enough to activate the sump pump float switch.

 We specifically recommend this solution if you live in: